titon/toolkit/docs/en/support/compatibility.md

 ## Supported Browsers ##

-For the most part, the following modern browsers are supported.
+For the most part, the latest versions of the following modern browsers are supported.
+We will officially support the last 3 versions of every browser.
+Anything older will not be supported (depending on context and severity of issue).

 * Chrome (Windows, Mac, iOS, Android)
 * Firefox (Windows, Mac)